Who We Are

 We are indeed doing a new thing.
 Our mission is to provide the community, both those with financial means and those without, with locally grown produce, farmed sustainably without pesticides or synthetic fertilizers; to serve as a gathering place for the wider church community for worship, mission, education, and community building.

 Our mission is being supported by both the United Church of Christ, through the financial support from our association as well as local congregations, and from generous individuals.
-Produce this year is being sold as weekly shares, also known as CSA (Community Supported Agriculture), to individuals who we’ve connected with primarily through local churches.
-In addition, shares have been purchased to be donated to local non-profits.
+Produce is sold as weekly shares, also known as CSA (Community Supported Agriculture), to individuals who we’ve connected with primarily through local churches.
+In addition, shares are purchased to be donated to local non-profits.
 Our goal is to sell more shares year over year, and to give more produce away year after year.
 Our pledge is to donate at least a tenth of what we produce, on top of what is purchased with the designation of donation.
 We encourage you to be a part of this “new thing” as God is steadfast and faithful in calling us to be the Church.